 These are credits transferred from another institution.
 Credits completed at UNR in another program or as a graduate special do not need to be transferred.
 Transfer credit can be requested on the Graduate Credit Transfer Evaluation Request form available on Graduate School website, and must be signed by the student, major advisor, and graduate director.
 Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
 Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree.
 Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students pursuing a doctoral degree.

 Graduate Teaching assistantships (GTA) are responsible for assisting with classes and/or leading laboratories associated with classes at a commitment of 20 hours per week.
+The DGSE Chair will assign which student will TA which class.
+Graduate students and faculty are welcome to provide recommendations on who would be a suitable TA for what class, but ultimately the decision will be made by the Chair.
+Please provide recommendations as soon as possible, ideally before TAs are assigned.
+TAs are expected to generally lead the lab portion of the class, help with field trips and field activities (e.g., field camp TAs), and/or help with grading and proctoring of exams.
+The activities will be assigned by the instructor of the class.
 The number of GTAs available every semester are determined by funding available to the Chair of DGSE and the number of graduate students that have completed their degree that were on a GTA.
-The assistantships have a stipend with a fixed salary of $1600 for MS students or $1900 for PhD students per month for the ten academic months (Aug 1 to May 30), waiver of any non-resident fees, paid student health insurance, a Grant-in-Aid Tuition credit for between 6 and 9 credits, that reduces your personal liability to ~$68 per credit per semester.
-The student is responsible for payment of any other student fees such as Health Center, Counseling and other fees totaling between $200 and $250 per semester.
+The assistantships have a stipend with a fixed salary of $1600 for MS students or $1900 for PhD students per month for the ten academic months (Aug 1 to May 30), waiver of any non-resident fees, paid student health insurance, a Grant-in-Aid Tuition credit for between 6 and 9 credits.
+The student is responsible for payment of any other student fees such as Health Center and Counseling.

-Graduate Research assistantships (GRA) are negotiated between the student and a faculty member.
+Graduate Research assistantships (GRA) are generally tied to specific research projects related to the grant that is providing the RA funding.
+Thus, the research duties associated with an RA are generally provided by the faculty or staff member that is the PI on the grant.
 They are also at a commitment of 20 hours per week.
-The faculty member funding the research assistantship will determine the stipend but it will be no less than that set by the university for the teaching assistantships ($1600 for MS students or $1900 for Ph.D. students).
-The assistantship also consists of a waiver of any non-resident fees, paid student health insurance, a Grant-in-Aid Tuition credit for between 6 and 9 credits, that reduces your personal liability to ~$68 per credit per semester.
-The student is responsible for payment of any other student fees such as Health Center, Counseling and other fees totaling between $200 and $250 per semester.
+The faculty member funding the research assistantship will determine the stipend but it will be no less than that set by the university for the teaching assistantships ($1600 for MS students or $1900 for PhD students).
+The assistantship also consists of a waiver of any non-resident fees, paid student health insurance, a Grant-in-Aid Tuition credit for between 6 and 9 credits.
+The student is responsible for payment of any other student fees such as Health Center and Counseling.

 GTAs and GRAs for incoming, new students are determined at the time the student is accepted into the program.
 If a student would like to request a state-funded GTA or GRA later in their career, they are advised to email the Chair of the Department as soon as possible to make the request.
 This does not guarantee the request will be granted.